Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 The Gap: $303.77 — That's 24% of your potential winnings.

-Let that sink in.
-FanDuel is keeping nearly a quarter of what your payout should be.
-Not on some back-alley bet—on the parlay they're promoting on their homepage as a featured pick.
+FanDuel keeps nearly a quarter of what your payout should be.
+Not on some obscure bet—on the parlay they're promoting on their homepage.

-This isn't a bug.
+This isn't a mistake.
 It's the business model.

 Why Every Sportsbook Pushes Featured Parlays